davidkenneyart/atlas/docs/05-Interaction-Patterns.md

 - Builders remain in flow.
 - The interface never interrupts momentum.
 - The graph is the source of truth.
-- Visual actions and textual actions should produce the same underlying model.
+- Visual actions and textual actions produce the same underlying model.
+- The same knowledge may be presented in different ways without changing the graph.
 - Atlas should feel more like arranging ideas on a desk than managing records in a database.